armory/documentation/_spinnaker_user_guides/plugin-creators.md

 order: 108
 ---

 Note that Plugins are currently in [Early Release](https://kb.armory.io/releases/early-release-beta-GA/).
 The feature is working and installable, but some functionality is likely to be missing and a number of known and unknown issues are likely to surface.
-It is released to a limited set of technology partners.

 # Create The Backend For Stage Plugins
 ## Example Plugin